rubyworks/reusing/README.md

 using 'some_method'
 ```

-The refinement method will find the file, read it in, perform a transformation
+The new using method will find the file, read it in, perform a transformation
 converting `class String` into `refine String do` and wrap it all in a module
-which it then passes to the original `using` method, which has been aliased, btw,
+which it then passed to the original `using` method (which has been aliased
-as `reusing` (hence the name of this library).
+as `reusing`, btw, hence the name of this library).

 ## Caveats

-Unfortunately the implementation of Reusing is necessarily a bit hackish.
+Unfortunately the implementation of Reusing is necessarily a bit of a hack.
 Although
-it works fine for basic extensions scripts there are complications if, for instance,
+it works fine for basic extensions there are complications if, for instance,
 the script requires another extension script.
 While the scripts extensions will become
 refinements, the further requirements will not.
+There may also be issues if the
+extenesion defines meta-methods (i.e. class level extensions).

 ## Thoughts

+If Ruby Team were to take this issue to heat, than probably the ideal solution would
-Probably the ideal solution would be if refinement syntax could use normal `class` and
+have refinement syntax use normal `class` and `module` keywords, instead of the
-`module` keywords, instead of the special `refine` clause.
+special `refine` clause.

 ```ruby
 module M